Clicky

 One of the biggest differences is that Yabla’s quizzes (which they call games) have a timed element to them which some people like.
 However, Yabla only offers 6 languages, with no Japanese.

 Do you have access to a Netflix account?
 If so, then this option might be the one for you.
-It’s a free chrome extension that offers interactive translations just like FluentU.
-Which all the best programs on Netflix, what more can you ask for?
+Language Reactor is a free chrome extension that offers interactive translations just like FluentU.
+With all the best programs on Netflix, what more can you ask for?

 Of course, you won’t get all the extra quizzes like with FluentU, and you’ll have to find videos with human translations in your target language (which isn’t always easy), but for a free option with over 30 languages available it’s worth checking out.